gvisoc/gvisoc.github.io/_posts/2021-05-12-No-Cookies.markdown

 ![No cookies!
 Yay!](/assets/no-cookies.png)

 The only cookie that this blog had since I removed the comments system (it was a tracking beast!) was couldflare's `__cfduid`.
-[They have deprecated it on May 10th](https://blog.cloudflare.com/deprecating-cfduid-cookie/), and the remaining existing cookies that are still alive would expire by June 9th.
+[They have deprecated it on May 10th](https://blog.cloudflare.com/deprecating-cfduid-cookie/).

-If you want to know more about how this site is done and where is it hosted to achieve zero tracking of you, check [this previous blog post](https://gvisoc.com/this%20site/personal/2020/01/04/This-Site-is-Still-Up-And-Running.html).
-TL;DR: Jekyll on GitHub Pages and no comments, no third party plugins or social integrations.
+If you want to know more about how this site is done, and where is it hosted, check [this previous blog post](https://gvisoc.com/this%20site/personal/2020/01/04/This-Site-is-Still-Up-And-Running.html).

+*TL;DR: Jekyll on GitHub Pages and no comments, no third party plugins or social integrations.*